jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 At the time of writing, the recommended way of doing that is by putting the role configuration in an `aws_iam_role`, the policy configuration in an `aws_iam_policy`, and then attaching the policy to the role with an `iam_role_policy_attachment`.

 I've omitted most of the actual policies, since they're just copied verbatim from the previous link.
-The exception is that by going through Terraform, we can use string interpolation to refer back to our other resources inside the policies, as seen in `vmimport_policy`.
+The exception is that by going through Terraform, we can use string interpolation to refer to our other resources inside the policies, as seen in `vmimport_policy`.

 ```nix
 resource "aws_iam_role_policy_attachment" "vmpimport_attach" {